Dates: Aug 12-Oct 20, 2018

 Bringing a film shoot into a real-world setting has many advantages, especially for independent productions that may not have the resources to always use large studio sets.
 Learn to address the technical and creative challenges, and take advantage of the benefits and possibilities of shooting on location.
 Learn practices and techniques, as used in industry production, and gain valuable experience creating a wide variety of unique lighting setups.

-The Camera Department Workshop with Matt Siegel - September 2-8
+The Camera Department Workshop - September 2-8

 The Camera Department Workshop guides students through the responsibilities of the camera crew, and helps them develop professional level operating and assisting skills.
 Students will be introduced to industry standard production procedures, and become familiar with the many techniques needed to successfully work in camera team on feature films, commercials, and episodic television.